The New ENO Sub6 vs. the Previous Sub7

 For our comfort favorites, check out our Editors' Choice, the Warbonnet Blackbird, the plush ENO Reactor, or our Top Pick for Side Sleeping, the Warbonnet Ridgerunner.

-The Sub7 absolutely took the prize for the lightest hammock we tested.
-At 6.4 ounces it was a full ounce below the next lightest model, the Grand Trunk Nano 7, which we didn't find as comfortable.
-If you purchase the SubLink Shelter System, as we did, you will still be below three pounds (44.6 ounces) including suspension, a bug net, and rain fly.
-This wasn't the lightest expedition-style setup we tested, but because this package included the lightest hammock and also offered the ability to leave all components behind if desired, we gave it our top score in the weight category.
+If you upgrade and purchase the SubLink Shelter System, as we did, you will still be below three pounds (44.6 ounces) including suspension, a bug net, and rain fly.
+This wasn't the lightest expedition-style setup we tested, but because this package included a separate ultralight hammock, offering the ability to leave all components behind if desired, we gave it a very high score in this category.
 The Hennessy Ultralite Backpacker Asym Zip also includes suspension, fly, and bug net, and only weighs 33.6 ounces, but the bug net is attached and not removable.
 The hammock alone with the bug net weighs 22.3 ounces — almost four times what the Sub7 weighs.
 Granted, that weight includes Hennessy's suspension system, but the Sub7 with its Helios Suspension System still only weighs 10.8 ounces because of the ability to ditch the bug net.

-Deciding between the SubLink Shelter System and the Hennessy Ultralite Backpacker is tricky and ultimately will come down to your personal style preferences and how important separating components is to you.
+Deciding between the SubLink Shelter System and the Hennessy Ultralite Backpacker or REI Co-op Flash Air is tricky and ultimately will come down to your personal style preferences and how important separating components is to you.
 If you want the ability to streamline down to only a very light hammock, go with the Sub7 system.
-If you will primarily be sleeping in the backcountry - and especially if you prefer to sleep on your side — go with the Hennessy Backpacker.
+If you will primarily be sleeping in the backcountry - and especially if you prefer to sleep on your side - go with the Hennessy Backpacker or REI Flash Air.

 Setting up this system is quite easy compared to other expedition setups we tested, especially considering how many separate parts there are.
 The Sub7 hammock by itself is a cinch to get pitched, especially with the whoopie sling-style Helios Suspension System that comes with the SubLink Shelter System upgrade.
 Wrap it around your anchors and clip the carabiners into the anchor loops and you're good to go.
 It's easy to adjust and re-tension at any point.

 The Guardian SL Bug Net is a unique design that fits over the whole hammock like a sleeve and cinches at the ends.
 It includes its own ridgeline that clips onto the hammock carabiners.
-This may not be as simple as having an integrated bug net like with the Warbonnet Blackbird or the Hennessy Expedition Asym Zip, but it also offers more versatility as far as removal.
+This may not be as simple as having an integrated bug net like with the REI Flash Air or the Hennessy Expedition Asym Zip, but it also offers more versatility as far as removal.

 The ProFly Sil Rain Tarp is also simple to set up and doesn't require a separate ridgeline, as it is instead tensioned by six guy points (two that go to your anchor and four to the ground) and stakes are included.
 As with any involved system, there is a tiny learning curve as you figure everything out, but for how many components this system includes, we found it to be quite straightforward and user-friendly.